 - Voice Banking

-All of our clinical instructors/supervisors are nationally certified by the American Speech-Language and Hearing Association (ASHA) and licensed by the Louisiana Board of Examiners for Speech Pathology and Audiology (LBESPA).
+All of our clinical instructors/supervisors are nationally certified by the American Speech-Language-Hearing Association (ASHA) and licensed by the Louisiana Board of Examiners for Speech Pathology and Audiology (LBESPA).

 SUMMER 2023 SPEECH-LANGUAGE THERAPY GROUP OFFERINGS